-While most Australian workers say they'd choose balance over a higher salary, offer them a 20% pay rise and watch those priorities shift.
+We asked Kiwi workers what matters more to them - work-life balance or money?
+The answers are not as straightforward as you might think.
+While most say they'd choose work-life balance over a higher salary, offer them a 20% pay rise and watch those priorities shift.
 Meanwhile, only one in three workers feels financially secure, and two in five can't live comfortably on their current salary.

-This research reveals a workforce caught between competing priorities.
+This research reveals Kiwi workers caught in a balancing act between financial necessity and personal wellbeing.
 They want both money security and flexibility, but when forced to choose, money often wins.

-From the willingness to trade remote work for higher pay to the preference for extra annual leave over traditional perks, Australian workers are rewriting the rules about what they want from work.
-The question isn't whether money matters - it's understanding the trade-offs and when money becomes the deciding factor.
+From the willingness to trade remote work for higher pay to the preference for extra annual leave over traditional perks, Kiwi workers are rewriting the rules about what they want from work.
+The question isn't whether money matters - it's understanding the trade-offs workers are willing to make and when money becomes the deciding factor.

-Only one third of Australians feel financially secure
+Only one third of Kiwis feel financially secure

-Australian workers are feeling the pinch right now.
-Only 36% of workers report they feel secure about their current finances, including any savings and investments they may have.
+Kiwi workers are feeling the pinch right now.
+Only 33% report they feel secure about their current finances, including any savings and investments they may have.
 The remaining respondents express some level of insecurity about their finances, reflecting broader concerns about economic instability.

-The largest proportion of respondents (31%) report feeling neither secure nor insecure, suggesting financial uncertainty.
-Combined with 22% reporting some level of insecurity, and 11% reporting they are very insecure, this shows that many Australians are lacking confidence in their finances.
+The same proportion of respondents (33%) report feeling neither secure nor insecure, suggesting financial uncertainty.
+Combined with 19% reporting some level of insecurity, and 15% reporting they are very insecure, this shows that many Kiwis are lacking confidence in their finances.